You are here

 General:

-I am a 39 year old college graduate, happily single and recently divorced.
-I am an employee of Eastman Chemical Company as a journey systems analyst in the Global Network Architecture group.
+I am a 45 year old college graduate married to Sherri Pearce.
+I am an employee of Eastman Chemical Company as an senir systems analyst in the Global Voice and Communications Architecture team.
 I have lived in Hampton, Tennessee in the same home all of my life.
 I am a Free and Accepted Master Mason and a member of the Order of the Eastern Star.
-I am student and alumnus of ETSU, and a graduate and alumnus of Northeast State Community College.
+I am former graduate student and alumnus of ETSU, and a graduate and alumnus of Northeast State Community College.
 I am currently on what has turned into an extended hiatus from graduate school.
-I have been working on completing my masters in Computer and Information Science.
+I had been working on completing my masters in Computer and Information Science before joining Eastman, but I have been unable to find time to return.

 Education: